csc-training/elements-of-hpc/supercomputer/cloud_vs_traditional.md

 The flavors of cloud resources can be categorized as follows:
 * Infrastructure as a Service (IaaS): The user is responsible for setting up the operating system and everything above it (middleware, runtime, data and applications).
-This is the basic and most flexible cloud service and in addition to CSC there a number commercial providers for this kind of resources.
+This is the basic and most flexible cloud service and in addition to CSC there are a number commercial providers for this kind of resources.
 * Platform as a Service (PaaS): Here the provider sets up the operating system, middleware and the runtime and the user brings in applications and data.
 This is conceptually quite close to computing environments